-The instantaneous equilibrium in the model resembles that in the static model of Krugman (1989), the only difference being that the present model allows for price differences between industries (Krugman's static equilibrium is obtained by imposing $w_S = w_N$ and $\sigma_A = \sigma_M$).
+The instantaneous equilibrium in the model resembles that in the static model of Krugman (1989), the main difference being that the present model allows for different elasticities among the sectors and wages between countries, resulting in price differences between industries.
 The full solution of the model, developed in the next section, entails finding the values for $(g{E,c}, g{v,i} \text{ and } r_c)$ at t which give the values for the vector (E_c, v_i, n_i) in the future.